adam-coster/adam-coster/projects/site/src/routes/blog/(posts)/advent-of-code-2023/+page.md

 Note that the spelled-out numbers can share a letter, so it's a bit more complicated than just directly using a regex like `/\d|one|two|three)/`, since one match can block an overlapping one.
 But we can do *basically* that, just grabbing one match at a time and keeping track of the index position.

-To do that I used a ["sticky" regex](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/lastIndex) which, when used with `.execute` checks for a match starting *exactly* at `pattern.lastIndex`.
+To do that I used a ["sticky" regex](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/lastIndex) which, when used with `.execute`, checks for a match starting *exactly* at `pattern.lastIndex`.

 ```js